pavlikva/astroolymp/README.md

 Documentation is in AO_template.pdf file.

-## upcoming version 3.2
+## upcoming versions
-Release date: June 2017

-Updates:
-- typesetting captions in answer environment in blue font

-Leave a comment with other ideas.
+Leave a comment with your ideas.